Techtonica/curriculum/javascript/javascript-1.md

 - "Debugging" lesson

 ### Motivation
 JavaScript is used on the frontend of almost every website.
 It's also a widely-used scripting language that be used on the backend as well.
-Because if its ubiquity JavaScript is a must know language for any full-stack developer at all b2b or b2c companies.
+Because of its ubiquity JavaScript is a must know language for any full-stack developer at all b2b or b2c companies.
 We may ask questions about these concepts at Lumosity.
 The JavaScript lessons set a solid foundation in JavaScript basics so we can use the language in more robust ways in later lessons.

 ### Objectives